rushikeshakhare/investorbook/prompt.md

 1. What did your do well on the prompt?
 2. How would you improve the submission if you had more time?

+## Bonus

+If you have extra time, it would be impressive to see you complete the front end.
+Head over to the [react-prompt](https://github.com/ProlificLabs/investorbook/blob/master/react-prompt.md) to read the details.

 ## Evaluation Criteria

 - Clean, modular, easy-to-maintain code